 GSTP is a go to resource for most things in travel, but legal advice is not one of them.
 To help people get what they deserve when trips go wrong, we consulted the help of a practicing attorney, to offer an insiders guide to the claims process.

-With the recent hike in holiday travel and while still in the midst of a pandemic, this is a great time to review your credit card travel insurance benefits.
+With delays, cancellations and schedule changes all over the place, not to mention hotels operating over capacity, this is a great time to review your credit card travel insurance benefits.

 This guide will explore what may be covered under credit card travel insurance, how to best document and submit a travel insurance claim, and common pitfalls to avoid.